Wed. Jan 14th, 2026

 Price: $2.50-$8.50 per portion

-W.P.A. has been written about by many and has been visited by such personalities as Sarah Dash, Lee Radziwell, Jacqueline Onassis and Lillian Hellman.
-But no matter who comes through their door, the proprietors goal is to make their customers feel comfortable and to please their palates.
+W.P.A.
+Restaurant has been written about by many.
+And it has been visited by Sarah Dash, Lee Radziwell, Jacqueline Onassis and Lillian Hellman.
+But no matter who comes through their door, the proprietors’s goals are to make the customers comfortable and eager to please their palates.

-There are plans for expansion to the Los Angeles area.
+There are plans for expand the franchise to the Los Angeles area.
 The West Coast is really in for a treat from this just-turned-one year old establishment.
 Happy birthday and much success.

 Keep reading this issue – next article